 Winner: Scams are less common in hotels.
 There are a number of common scams that AirBnb hosts run.

 When someone rents their home as an Airbnb, it is off the market to regular long-term renters who live in the city.
-This means there is a lower supply of housing available to rent.
+This means there is a smaller supply of housing available to rent.
 As a result, rent prices increase.
 These houses are also not available to owner-occupants to buy.
 The price of housing increases as well.
 This makes the city more expensive for both buyers and renters.

 The problem is that lower-income people are being priced out of the housing market in some areas.
 They can’t afford to buy or rent.
 They are forced to move to a different neighborhood or a different city where housing prices are lower.
 This creates an ethical issue.
 People need an affordable place to live.